adamtigre/celo-tutorial/README.md

 ![Deploy output ](./pictures/4-contract-deploy.PNG).

-The contract has deployed to celo testnet (alfajores).
+The contract has been deployed to Celo testnet (Alfajores).
 You can also see the deployment live on Celo testnet by pasting the contract address in celo alfajores explorer.

 ![testnet view](./pictures/6-testnet.PNG)

 # What to do from here?
-Now that you have completely built a full-fledge smart contract that can solve a complex problem, you can do any or all of the following to improve this new skills set you just added yo your knowledge box.
+Now that you have completely built a full-fledged smart contract that can solve a complex problem, you can do any or all of the following to improve this new skill set you just added to your knowledge box.

-- Write testcases for the smart contract
+- Write test cases for the smart contract
-- Build a frontend that connect the contract to the blockchain
+- Build a front end that connect the contract to the blockchain
-- Add more functionalities that will improve on the one we added
+- Add more functionalities that will improve on the ones we added

 # About me
-My name is Adamu Peter, a web developer who recently developed passion fo rblockchain technology and I have since been building project and improving the knowledge in the space.
+My name is Adamu Peter, a web developer who recently developed a passion for blockchain technology and I have since been building projects and improving my knowledge in the space.